padogrid/bundle-none-tutorial-padogrid/README.md

 ### Enable VM cluster

 Every cluster you create, either Hazelcast or other clusters, the PadoGrid cluster settings are configured in the cluster's `etc/cluster.properties` file.
 This is the only file that is PadoGrid specific in terms of configuring clusters.
-All others are product specific and you refer the product documentation.
+All others are product specific and you follow the configuration instructions in their respective product documentation.

 Let's edit the `cluster.properties` file to enable VMs.